k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 ### Use of LU Functions and Graphit in Broadway

-The **LuFunction** and **Graphit** Actors utilize Fabric integration with Broadway to enable the reuse of the Fabric logic within Broadway flows.
+The **LuFunction** and **Graphit** Actors use Fabric integration with Broadway to enable the reuse of Fabric logic in Broadway flows.

 To do so, set the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) in the **luType** input argument and then select a [Project function](/articles/07_table_population/08_project_functions.md) or a [Graphit](/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md) resource.

 Note that the **luType** input argument includes the list of all Logical Units in the Project including the [Web Services](/articles/15_web_services_and_graphit/01_web_services_overview.md) and the References.
-It is recommended to use the same LU as that where the Broadway flow is created.
+It is recommended to use the same LU used for the creation of the Broadway flow.

 #### LuFunction Actor